-2017 Financial and Operating Performance.
-Overall, we achieved outstanding financial results and operating performance in 2017, exceeding our goals for sales growth, net income growth and free cash flow.
+2018 Financial and Operating Performance.
+Overall, we achieved positive financial results and operating performance in 2018, meeting or exceeding our expectations for sales growth, net income growth, and free cash flow generation.
 We also made important progress on future advancements for patients.